codingABI/SenderReceiver/README.md

 # SenderReceiver
-## Sender 5
+## Sender 5 (433 MHz LoRa)
-Sends the magnetic reed-switch state in my mailbox and the battery state triggered by a switch change via LoRa to a receiver.
-Additionally once per day the current states will also be sent.
+Sensor for the slot of a mailbox.
+When the slot is opened, a magenetic reed sensor triggers and sends a signal LoRa to the receiver.
+Additionally once per day the current battery voltage and the magnetic reed switch state will also be sent to the receiver.

 Hardware:
 * Microcontroller ATmega328P-PU (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )
 * HT7333 voltage regulator
-* Lora SX1278 Ra-02
+* Lora SX1278 Ra-02 (433 Mhz)
 * 18650 Battery with integrated protection against deep discharge
 * Magnetic reed-switch "normaly closed" with external pullup resistor (2M)
 * Control LED (blinks every 8 seconds) which can be enabled/disabled by a physical jumper J8